 There are many foods and supplements that can have a favorable impact on the immune system.
 Beating Cancer with Nutrition is dedicated to reinforcing your immune system to recognize and destroy your cancer using nutrition as a key modality.

 Your health, vitality, longevity, and ability to prevent and reverse cancer or infections is directly tied to the ability of your immune system to recognize “self” from “non-self”, which is heavily dependent on your nutritional status.

 What to Eat to Help the Immune System?

 Follow a plant based diet rich in fruits, vegetables, whole grains, legumes, nuts, seeds, mushrooms, medicinal spices and seaweed with a sprinkling of animal based foods, such as grass fed meat, wild caught fish, free range chicken and eggs, yogurt, and cheese.
 Avoid junk food.
 If it will not rot or sprout, then throw the food out.
 If you can’t read the label on the package then don’t buy it.

 Take supplements in reasonable dosages.
 Due to poor food selections, stress, soils depleted of essential minerals, drugs and alcohol, many people are deficient in many nutrients.
 Consider ImmunoPower Gold as a “one stop shopping” supplement in pure powder form for those who cannot or will not take pills.

 Feed your immune system with the appropriate quantity and quality of precursor nutrients and your cabin in the woods will become a fortress against cancer and disease.
 Nutrients and vitamins can be very beneficial and help the immune system.

 Part 3 of a 3 part series.
-Excerpted from Beating Cancer with Nutrition
+Excerpt from Beating Cancer with Nutrition